DCzajkowski/stylelint-rules/src/rules/no-floats-with-unit/README.md

 # dczajkowski/no-floats-with-unit
 Requires specific units' values to be full integers instead of floats.
+The most common use-case is to disallow pixel values to be floats.

 ## Usage
 ```json